Therapists Have Therapists Too

 Therapy is about growing

-If you’d like to explore therapy for yourself, you’re very welcome to get in touch.
+If you’d like to explore therapy, you’re very welcome to get in touch.

 References